cohenadair/anglers-log/2.0/data_structure.md

 Anglers' Log 2.0 will use Firebase Cloud Firestore (CF) database instead of Firebase Realtime Database.
 CF stores data in "documents" and "collections".
 This structure is always flat and allows for a logical object tree, unlike the Realtime Database where you need to "flatten" data trees in order to lessen the data downloaded by the client.

+Note that the fields described in this document will be what Anglers' Log provides, and most fields will be optional.
+In addition to the fields in this document, users will be able to create "custom" fields to keep track of any data Anglers' Log does not include.

 ## Common
 Common structures that may appear in multiple documents.
 ```